yanone/raspberrypycryptobot/README.md

 Also, there needs to be a way to restart the bot manually in case of updates to *pycryptobot* (which happen frequently), or you wanting to change your configuration.
 The problem is that you can’t remotely bump into an open terminal session and quit and restart the running application.
 You can do that with an attached keyboard, but not remotely.
 However, you can remotely find and kill the Python process responsible for running *pycryptobot*, upon which it will (in my setup) pull the latest sources, and restart with my latest configuration.

 So given the `git pull` being part of the infinite loop, I prefer to run the bot without the `autorestart` option.
-If it crashes, there’s a chance that that crash has already been fixed in the source in the meantime, so a crash with trigger a source update and then a restart, which is awesome.
+If it crashes, there’s a chance that that crash has already been fixed in the source in the meantime, so a crash will trigger a source update and then a restart, which is awesome.

 Let’s go step by step.